Apple Valley, California

 register the PPC with the FAA?

-Yes, if it is a 2 place, then you are required to register it (a $5.00 one time fee) and you will be assigned an N number (tail number like you see on a Cessna).
+Yes, if it is a 2 place, then you are required to register it (a $5.00 fee and then renew every 3 years for $5.00) and you will be assigned an N number (tail number like you see on a Cessna).
 You will also be required to have an airworthiness certificate.
 If it is a single seat that meets the ultralight rules, then you are not required to register it.

 If you have any questions that we have not covered here, please feel free to Contact Us or call us directly at 760-242-3359